lucaspulliese/next-ecommerce/README.md

 This is the repo for Airashi's online shop.
 This is based on the original project at https://github.com/lucaspulliese/next-ecommerce, made with Next.js, Redux, Redux-persist, Hooks, SCSS and BEM.
 Changes to the design and extra features are added to better fit Airashi's design and purpose.

-# Next.js Ecommerce

-This repo contains a work in progress Ecommerce responsive made with Next.js, Redux, Redux-persist, Hooks, SCSS and BEM.
-If you like it please give it a star :)
 ## Versions

 **0.1:** Added Airashi designs and products